Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: Sum-Product Algorithm

 \subsection{Sum-Product Algorithm}

 The factor graph in Fig.~\ref{fig:factorGraph} contains no circles, therefore we can get the exact values for the marginal posterior after applying the \ac{spa} for each time step.
-Additionally, we assume that messages are not sent backward since the EO states are conditionally independent given the past measurements.
-The message passing operations are shown in the following equations.
+Additionally, we assume that messages are not sent backward since the EO states are conditionally independent given the past measurements. {The objective of the SPA is to compute the marginal posterior distribution $f(\V{y}_{n} | \V{z}_{\text{A},1:n},\V{z}_{\text{P},1:n} )$. }